Dear reader of ADxS.org, please excuse the disruption.

 In contrast to healthy children, the brains of ADHD children work significantly worse in stressful situations (e.g. in math tests) than in a relaxed state.
 “The harder they try the worse it gets.”
 Therefore: Give pupils enough time to think after questions from the teacher; observe the children when they are writing in their exercise books (even the slowest should keep up!);

 Do not allow too little time for exams.
-Possibly set up a short-term clock on the desk that is visible to everyone and shows the ADHD child how much time is left to solve the task.
-Set the homework in good time before the restless end of the lesson!
-If necessary, give parents the opportunity to check homework and to know when work is due (circular mail).
+If necessary, set up a short-term clock on the desk that is visible to everyone and shows the ADHD child how much time is left to solve the task.
+Set homework in good time before the restless end of the lesson!
+If necessary, give parents the chance to check homework and to know when work is due (circular mail).

 In severe cases of ADHD, people with ADHD can apply for compensation for disadvantages.
 This can include being allowed to write exams in individual rooms or being given more time to solve the tasks.